vivekimsit/blog/src/pages/frontend-ecosystem/index.md

 * You need to make web crawlers happy (SEO).

-* You need to update the content frequently and need to avoid server roundtrips for full page reload.
+* You need to update the content frequently and need to avoid server round trips for full page reload.

 * Your content rarely updates eg. Blogs.

-Key techinques for showing a web page to a client:
+Key techniques for showing a web page to a client:

-## SSR (Server side redering)
+## SSR (Server side rendering)

 Pre rendering the page with all the data before sending it to the client.